peytonshow/MC-Long-Run/readme.md

 * Moved some hunger gained from Golden Carrots into saturation saturation.
 (Food heirarchy: Crops, Meat, Meat+crops / stews, golden foods & platters) (This makes g carrots more health recovery focused, in line with gapples, rather than a primary meal source)
 * May make Create's Wheat Flour manually by using a cutting board (1 wheat -> 1 flour).D
 * Completely removed most of Refurbished Furniture's cooking (Most recipes are completely locked behind creating the mod's furniture stuff when there's literally no reason to besides forcing people to use the mod.
 This is stupid, so I moved all the mod's 'Combining' recipes into a shapeless crafting table recipe, removed the cutting boards, and replaced multiple of this mod's duplicate ingrediants (Dough and cheeses) with those from other mods.
 This mod might actually have some of the worst mod compatability I've seen despite the developer claiming they started work on that >1 year ago) D
+* Sweet and Glow berries are now eaten twice as quick.
+PD

 COMBAT
 * Armor now causes a slowdown based on armor amount and toughness.
 Most armors have been buffed to compensate (below).
 D